 Kentucky Book Fair moving to Lexington after 35 years

-The Kentucky Book Fair, which draws thousands each November, is moving to Lexington because of the pending demolition of the Frankfort Convention Center.
-Kentucky Humanities Project Manager Brooke Raby told The State Journal that there was no alternative site in Frankfort to host the event.
+The Kentucky Book Fair , which draws thousands each November, is moving to Lexington because of the pending demolition of the Frankfort Convention Center .
+The fair, which former State Journal Editor Carl West founded in 1981, has historically been at the beginning of November but will take place Nov.
+17 and 18 in several locations of Kentucky Horse Park's Alltech Arena.

 Add your comments below